Postgraduate Course: Taxonomy & Plant Collections (PLSC11006)

 |Summary||The aim of the course is to provide an understanding of the crucial role of herbarium taxonomy in plant biology and its power and elegance as a technique to study plant diversity.

 The aim of the course is to provide an understanding of the crucial role of herbarium taxonomy in plant biology and its power and elegance as a technique to study plant diversity.
 By the end of the course, students will have the experience of working in a large international herbarium and the curatorial and taxonomic skills required for a career in curation or research.
-The course consists of an introduction, followed by a series of topics which are prerequisites for herbarium taxonomy.
-After preparation in a combination of practicals and lectures, students carry out a piece of original research and write a Flora account of a small genus or family which forms the main part of the in course assessment.
-The following subjects are covered: Plant collecting, curation, nomenclature of wild and cultivated plants, the production and uses of taxonomic tools, monographs, floras, checklists, keys, and databases.
+The course consists of an introduction, followed by a series of broad topics which are prerequisites for herbarium taxonomy.
+After 8.5 days of preparation in a combination of practicals and lectures, students carry out a piece of original curation and make a short presentation of it at a seminar.
+The course culminates in a piece of original research, called the mini-revision.
+The following subjects are covered: Plant collecting, curation, nomenclature of wild and cultivated plants, taxonomy of cultivars, surveys and monitoring (the production and uses of taxonomic tools), monographs, floras, checklists, keys, and databases.